 What Is a Post-Mortem Meeting?

-Post-mortem meetings, which can also be referred to as retrospective meetings or project retrospectives, are a tool leaders and their teams can use to better understand why something happened the way it did.
-They typically take place in response to an event, such as the conclusion of a project/task or a mistake, and include either a group/team of people or one-on-one between two people, such as a leader and employee.
-During this dedicated and uninterrupted time, everyone considers a series of probing questions and partakes in an honest discussion about their successes and failures related to the specific event to ultimately determine what should be replicated or improved upon for next time.
+Post-mortem meetings, which can also be referred to as retrospective meetings or project retrospectives, are a tool leaders and their teams can use to understand better why something happened the way it did.
+They typically occur in response to an event, such as the conclusion of a project/task or a mistake, and include a group/team of people or one-on-one between two people, such as a leader and employee.
+During this dedicated and uninterrupted time, everyone considers a series of probing questions and partakes in an honest discussion about their successes and failures related to the specific event to ultimately determine what should be replicated or improved upon next time.

 Should You Create and Share an Agenda for the Post-Mortem Meeting?

 Absolutely.
-Before hosting a post-mortem meeting you should spend some time creating a meeting agenda that you will then share with the team at least 24 hours in advance.
+Before hosting a post-mortem meeting, you should create a meeting agenda that you will then share with the team at least 24 hours in advance.
 Each part of the agenda should have an amount of time associated with it so you can make the most of the time available.
-Once in the meeting, it is up to you as the leader to hold everyone to the timeline and “park” conversations for another time if necessary.
+Then once in the meeting, it is up to you as the leader to hold everyone to the timeline and “park” conversations for another time if necessary.

 To help you get an idea of what your post-mortem meeting agenda should look like, here is an example you can edit freely:

 What Questions Should You Ask During a Post-Mortem Meeting?